IainMcManus/iOSCoreLibrary/README.md

 This is a complete iCloud + Core Data stack for iOS 7+.
 It handles setting up, importing initial data, migrating existing data and enabling/disabling iCloud.

 I have fully documented the code at http://iaintheindie.com/2014/07/07/icloud-core-data-part-3-complete-stack/

+A sample application is included (iOSCoreLibrarySampleApp).
+The sample app has a basic setup of data and shows:
+ * Importing existing data to the Core Data stack.
+ * Reacting to remote changes to refresh displays or return to the main screen where required.
+ * Enabling/disabling iCloud including merging of the data and basic deduplication.

 ## Requirements
 To use the Core Data Stack you must provide a delegate which implements the ICLCoreDataManagerDelegate protocol.